la2050/archive/_projects/2016/grow-local-plant-native-youth-advocacy-for-sustainable-landscapes-at-la-public-housing.md

   invite people to go outside or take a walk.
 In the face of climate change and an uncertain economic outlook, converting turf to resilient native plant landscapes will allow public housing resources to be used on other priorities.
-project_image_2: 3729564165741-team89.jpg
-empty_column_1: ''
 organization_name: Theodore Payne Foundation for Wild Flower and Native Plants
 organization_website: theodorepayne.org
-organization_name_2: Theodore Payne Foundation for Wild Flower and Native Plants
-organization_activity: >-
-  We rewild Los Angeles by bringing native plants back into the city, creating habitat that supports local ecosystems, and helping people fall in love with our shared natural heritage.
-ein: '956095398'

 ---